-Businesses and contractors will see a new form in their tax documents this year.
-Last used in 1982, Form 1099-NEC is returning to make it easier for the IRS to report nonemployee compensation separately from employee compensation.
-The new Form 1099-NEC is solely for reporting nonemployee compensation.
+Businesses and independent contractors came across a new form in their tax documents in 2021.
+Last used in 1982, the Form 1099-NEC was brought back to life by the IRS to report nonemployee compensation separately from other types of miscellaneous income.
+The current Form 1099-NEC separates nonemployee compensation from other types of miscellaneous income that many taxpayers never encounter.

 What Is Form 1099-NEC?